 Enjoy a tour of the real Mayberry in vintage Mayberry squad cars as a "deputy" tour guide shares the sights, sounds and history of Andy Griffith's hometown of Mount Airy, NC.

 It features the same stage where a young Andy Griffith made his first appearance, singing a song in the school's talent show.

 Tracing the Ararat River & Lovills Creek, Granite City Greenway forms a 6.6-mile horseshoe around Mt.
 Airy.
-The paved route allows for walking, running & cycling.
-Includes kayak & canoe launches and trout fishing spots.
+The paved route offers walking, running & cycling.
+Includes kayak & canoe launches and trout fishing.